Nowadays, pasture-raised chickens have become a key part of sustainable poultry farming.

 Purpose: Egg-laying

-Overview: Leghorns are superb in egg production and are also supposed to be the most efficient layers of large-sized white eggs to date.
-They are lightweight and active, which makes them well-suited for pasturing.
+Overview: Leghorns are famous for excellent egg production.
+They are the most efficient layers of large white eggs and are lightweight and very active.

 4. Plymouth Rock (Barred Rock)